muZk/muzk/README.md

 Usually, when people ask, _"so, what are you up to at the moment?"_ my mind goes blank.
 So I've put this [now page](https://nownownow.com/about):

-- ✍️ Writing about how to work from Chile for USA companies at [TrabajoRemoto.cl](https://trabajoremoto.cl).
+- ✍️ I'm writing about how to work from Chile for USA companies at [TrabajoRemoto.cl](https://trabajoremoto.cl).

+- 👨‍💻 I work as a full-time Software Engineer in [Matilda](https://matildaexp.com).

 - 🦕 With [Eli](https://github.com/EliAndrea), we founded [Codeness](https://github.com/codeness-io), a software company that creates digital products for healthcare professionals.
 We made [Apposito](https://apposito.codeness.io) (Firebase + React Native 😉), an application that helps nurses document wounds objectively (with images).

-- 🎓 Teaching Frontend development with ⚛️ React in [Pontificia Universidad Católica de Chile](https://www.uc.cl/).
+- 🎓 I'm teaching Frontend development with ⚛️ React in [Pontificia Universidad Católica de Chile](https://www.uc.cl/).

 ## Technologies I'm comfortable working with